 - Keep it Clean!

 Air is life.
-The quality of the air we breathe has direct implications on the quality of our lives.
+The quality of the air we breathe has direct implications for the quality of our lives.

 According to the CPSC (Consumer Product Safety Commission): “In the last several years, a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.”